 When I’m decorating for the holidays, my main goal is always to incorporate the beauty of nature as much as possible.
 It makes my home feel so festive and cozy with touches of greenery, wood, and brightly coloured berries.

-Nature has provided us with so many unique and pretty simple Christmas decorating ideas.
-Next time you are on a walk just look around and start gathering inspiration!
-Meanwhile, to help you get started, here are my favorite rustic Christmas decor ideas.
+Nature has provided us with many unique and simple Christmas decorating ideas.
+Next time you are on a walk, just look around and start gathering inspiration!
+Meanwhile, to help you get started, here are my favourite rustic Christmas decor from nature.

 Floating cranberries and evergreens in a large footed vase make for a simple and festive holiday table decoration.
 You can add clippings from attractive outdoor plants like holly and succulents (as I have done in this festive holiday flower arrangement), or you can simply add a few floating candles and light them up.

-With just a few candles, a wooden box, and some fresh evergreen clippings, you can put together an incredibly elegant centerpiece for your holiday table in a few minutes.
-I always get compliments on this centerpiece and it makes my table extra festive.
+With just a few candles, a wooden box, and some fresh evergreen clippings, you can put together an incredibly elegant centrepiece for your holiday table in a few minutes.
+I always get compliments on this centrepiece, making my table extra festive.

 Taking a little bit of time to re-pot your poinsettia once you get it home makes a huge difference.
-These blooms can be quite chic if given the chance!
+These blooms can be quite chic if given a chance!

 Plant it in a decorative ceramic pot, something plain, or even a salad bowl—anything other than leaving it in that shiny foil wrapping it comes in will make it look SO much more sophisticated.